Reward Collapse in Aligning Large Language Models: What Is Reward Collapse

-Denote by $R(\prom, \resp)$ a reward model.
-Without loss of generality, we assume $0 \le R(\prom, \resp) \le 1$.
-For a given prompt $\prom$ and $n$ completions that are i.i.d.~draws from an LLM, a human labeler ranks the $n$ responses from the most preferred to the least preferred, and the ranking is denoted as $\pi_{\prom}$.
+We use $\prom$ for prompts and $\resp$ for completions, and we denote the reward model by $R(\prom, \resp)$.
+In this paper, we assume $ R(\prom, \resp) \in [0,1]$.
+For a given prompt and $n$ completions that are i.i.d.~draws from an LLM, a human labeler ranks the $n$ responses from the most preferred to the least preferred, and the ranking is denoted as $\pi_{\prom}$.
+The dataset is given by

+Here, we assume that each prompt has the same number of completions.
+However, our theory can be readily generalized to cases where each prompt has a different number of completions.

 The reward model is expected to score each completion that is consistent with the human-provided ranking $\pi_{\prom}$ as much as possible.
 To this end, we train a neural network that maximizes the following overall utility:

-where $U$ is an (increasing) utility function, $\theta$ is the weights of the reward neural network, and $\Pi$ is the ranking dataset and $\resp_w$ is a preferred completion than $\resp_l$ in the ranking $\pi_{\prom}$.
-In InstructGPT~\cite{ouyang2022training}, $U$ is set to $U_\sigma(x) = \logsigmoid(x/\sigma) \equiv \log \frac{\e^{x/\sigma}}{\e^{x/\sigma} + 1}$, which is an increasing concave function.
-While maximizing Eq.~\ref{eq:loss_function}, the reward model learns to not only align with the human-provided ranking but also distinguish the rewards as much as possible.
+where $U$ is an (increasing) utility function, $\theta$ is the weights of the reward neural network.
+Typically, $U$ is set to $U(z) = \logsigmoid(cz) \equiv \log(\e^{cz}/(\e^{cz} + 1))$, which is an increasing concave function \citep{ouyang2022training, rafailov2024direct}.
+While maximizing overall utility \eqref{eqn:overall-utility}, the reward model learns to not only align with the human-provided ranking but also distinguish the rewards as much as possible.